Using bioactivity profiling to support the progression of phenotypic hits

 What you will learn…

 In this webinar, you will learn how to address the optimisation of hits derived from a target-agnostic phenotypic screen, using a strategy based on combining bioactivity profiling and reference compound characterisation.
-During this webinar, speaker Arsenio Nueda will be giving an example of a recent case study.
+During this webinar, speaker Arsenio Nueda gave an example of a recent case study.

 About this case study